Build Manager Instructions

 target:

 This file includes the various organizations’ specs and packages files, and combines the various definitions from the specs files into the spec: list for this build.
 It also sets concretizer and upstreams values to reuse the packages from the CVMFS Larsoft area in the build.
-Note that the includes all include the SHA256 hashes of the included files, to be sure we’re using the expected versions.

 Experiment Build Recipe Repository

-The experiment should have a Spack build recipe repository, with the build/install recipes for the experiment packages, and any third-party packages used by only this experiment, and not available in the main Spack builtin repository.
-Spack documents the recipe repository structure in some detail, as well as the recipe creation process and we have some Fermi specific recommendations for CMake recipes using Fermi cetmodules, etc. Experiment repositories should be maintained by the experiment, and included in the fermi-spack-tools configs installed by our bootstrap / make_spack scripts.
+Spack documents the recipe repository structure in some detail, as well as the recipe creation process.
+We have some Fermi specific recommendations for CMake recipes using Fermi cetmodules.
+Experiment repositories should be maintained by the experiment, and included in the fermi-spack-tools configs installed by our bootstrap / make_spack scripts.

 Build process